Hospitality, Tourism and Event Management

 HTM 515 Hospitality and Tourism Management Internship (Units: 3)

-Prerequisites: Restricted to senior Hospitality and Tourism Management majors; must have 350 hours of faculty approved hospitality industry experience and 50 hours of professional development.
+Prerequisites: Restricted to senior Hospitality and Tourism Management majors and minors; faculty approved 50 hours of professional development; or permission of the instructor.

 Coordinated hospitality training combines practical experience with didactic academic analysis.
 Principles, theory, and standard practices applied to operational situations.